Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 }
 ```

-The repositories in the Spring Data for Azure Cosmos DB Core (SQL) API artifact also support the following operations that we didn't implement in the sample code:
+Repositories in Spring Data for Cosmos DB Core (SQL) API artifact support more operations than we use in the sample code:

 - Delete entity